HouseTrip/housetrip.github.com/_posts/2014-06-24-breaking-down-a-rails-2-monolith-using-plugins.md

 and `app/helpers`, this can be done by adding the following to `init.rb`:

 {% highlight ruby %}
-# add plugin folders to ruby and rails loadpaths
+# add plugin folders to ruby and rails load-paths
 %w{ helpers mailers }.each do |dir|
   path = File.join(File.dirname(__FILE__), 'app', dir)
   $LOAD_PATH << path